karlseguin/websocket.zig/readme.md

 ### init
 The `init` method is called with a `websocket.Handshake`, a `*websocket.Conn` and whatever app-specific value was passed into `Server(H).init`.

+When `init` is called, the handshake response has not yet been sent to the client (this allows your `init` method to return an error which will cause websocket.zig to send an error response and close the connection).
+As such, you should not use/write to the `*websocket.Conn` at this point.
+Instead, use the `afterInit` method, described next.

 The websocket specification requires the initial "handshake" to contain certain headers and values.
 The library validates these headers.
 However applications may have additional requirements before allowing the connection to be "upgraded" to a websocket connection.
 For example, a one-time-use token could be required in the querystring.
 Applications should use the provided `websocket.Handshake` to apply any application-specific verification and optionally return an error to terminate the connection.

 The `websocket.Handshake` exposes the following fields: